Shooting (Injecting) Cocaine: Dangers And Side Effects

 Damage to the injection site can lead to noticeable scars on the body, which are called “track marks.”
 Track marks make it difficult for a person to go out in public without wearing long sleeves or pants.

 Other people might see track marks and begin to ask questions about what caused them.
-This can make it difficult for a person to get a job or even spend time with their friends and family members without exposing their cocaine abuse issue.
+This can make it difficult for a person to get a job or even spend time with their friends and family members without exposing their cocaine use issue.

 How To Find Treatment For Cocaine Abuse And Addiction

-In conclusion, the dangers and side effects of shooting cocaine severely impact a person’s body and mind, which can lead to a host of mental and physical illnesses if treatment is not received in time.
+The dangers and side effects of shooting cocaine severely impact a person’s body and mind, which can lead to a host of mental and physical illnesses if treatment is not received in time.

 This page does not provide medical advice.
 See more